 You should turn the fish over 10 minutes after it’s been baking if it’s more than an inch thick.
 If it measures an inch or less, just flip it halfway through the recipe’s suggested cooking time.

 What do you eat with baked fish?

-Since this dish already has a lot of flavors, you’ll want to pair it with something that’s not too overpowering.
-Enjoy it with grilled vegetables, roasted potatoes, or this skinny fettuccine garlic alfredo.
+Since this dish already has a lot of flavor, you’ll want to pair it with something that’s not too overpowering.
+Enjoy it with grilled vegetables, roasted potatoes or this skinny fettuccine garlic alfredo.
 Baked fish also goes well with any salad.
 If you’re trying to be really healthy, pair it with any quinoa dish.